Sunday, November 26, 2023

 Amazaldy Film Productions - Executive Producer Amado Tan, Line Producers Augusto Villanueva, Vergel Santos, Tony Fricinal, Max Baun

-Ambassador Pictures - Juanito Pascual (father of producers Baby and William Pascual) and brothers Prisco and Jacinto.
+Ambassador Pictures or Ambassador Productions - Juanito Pascual (father of producers Baby and William Pascual) and brothers Prisco and Jacinto.
 Primarily a distributor of Japanese action films (Zatoichi, Yojimbo, Watari) and spaghetti westerns in the Sixties; also produced a series of Joseph Estrada and Zaldy Zshornack action films, Agent 009 spy films starring Charlie Davao, and Dolphy and Chiquito comedies, between 1962 and 1965.

 Americo-Filipino